bmlt-enabled/bmlt-versions/README.md

 [bmlt_versions]

 **Attributes:** root_server, wordpress, drupal, basic, crouton, bread, yap, tabbed_map, meeting_map, list_locations, upcoming_meetings, contacts
-Adds ability to hide certain releases, default is to show all or 1.
+Adds ability to hide certain releases, default is to show all or 1. sort_by allows you to sort by name or date, defaults to date. [bmlt_versions sort_by="name"] or [bmlt_versions sort_by="date"] defaults to date if not specified.

 Ex. [bmlt_versions drupal="0"] would not display drupal link.